Etiquetas:

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-They me The Wild Rose but my name was Day
+They call me The Rose but my was Elisa Day

 Why they call me it I do not know for my was Elisa Day

-For her lips were the of the roses that grew the river, all and wild
+For her lips were the of the roses that the river, all bloody and wild

-He be my first man, and with a careful hand, he wiped up the tears that my face
+He would be my first man, and with a hand, he wiped up the tears that went down my face

-They call me The Rose but my name was Elisa Day
+They call me The Wild but my name was Elisa Day

-Said: 'Will you me your loss and your sorrow?'
+Said: 'Will you give me your and your sorrow?'

 I nodded my head, as I lay on the bed